colinrtwhite/WebPify/README.md

     brew install webp

-Build and add [Butteraugli](https://github.com/google/butteraugli) to your path.
+Build and add [Butteraugli](https://github.com/google/butteraugli) to your system PATH.
 Make sure to leave the binary named "compare_pngs".
-If you're unsure how to install Butteraugli, see [here](butteraugli_instructions.md).
+If you're unsure how to set up Butteraugli, see [here](butteraugli_instructions.md).

 ## Usage
 Download the .jar file from the releases section.

-    java -jar webpify.jar path_to_directory
+    java -jar webpify.jar /path/to/target/directory

 Optional arguments:

-**-r** : Iterate through all files in the directory recursively.

 **-l** : Allow lossless WebP compression.
-On Android this is only supported on API >= 17.
+This is only supported in 4.2.1 (technically API 18) and above on Android.

+**-r** : Enable recursive search for files in the input directory and its subdirectories.

+**-q [quality_threshold]** : Higher quality threshold values allow for more compression, but can result in noticeable visual quality loss.
+The default value of 1.0 is tuned for no perceivable quality loss.

-**-n [number_of_processes]** : The number of seperate processes to create.
+**-n [number_of_processes]** : The number of separate processes to create.
 The default is 1.

-**-q [quality_threshold]** : The Butteraugli image difference threshold.
-Higher values allow for more compression, but can result in noticeable visual quality loss.
-Butteraugli defines 1.0 as "good".
-The default is 1.0.
+The processes run in parallel to speed up the computation.

 ## License
     Copyright 2016 Colin White